tiongsonkj/devconnector/README.md

-npm run dev to run the express server and the react server

-if you are using a module within react then cd into client folder then install the module

-classnames(npm module) = if certain something is true then add this class to it
+#DevConnector

-This is a full stack web application that focuses on the MERN stack.
+A full stack web application that focuses on the MERN stack.
 This app was created as a social network for software developers.

+##Mern Stack
+MongoDB with Mongoose
+Express.js
+React.js
+Node.js

+##Other technologies used
+Bootstrap
+Redux
+Gravatar
+Bcrypt
+BodyParser
+Validator
+Passport